fullerj/empirical.github.io/_posts/2025-10-28-case-for-pov.md

 A PoV, in many ways, is a DOTMLPF-P check:

 - Does our current **doctrine** or set of playbooks need to change to use this effectively?
-- Does it align with our **organizational** structure, i.e., security, IT, networking, and enterprise support?
+- Does it align with our **organizational** structure...security, IT, networking, and enterprise support?
 - How steep is the **training** curve, and how quickly can our teams gain confidence?
-- Does it complement our existing **materiel**, or the tools we already rely on across departments?
+- Does it complement our existing **materiel**, the tools we already rely on across departments?
 - What level of **leadership** involvement or oversight will it require?
 - How does it impact **personnel** bandwidth and skill demands across teams?
 - Are there **facilities** or infrastructure needs we didn’t anticipate?